Alejogb1/job-board/blog-data/why-is-chainlinks-dynamic-upkeep-registration-example-failing-with-upkeepidconsumerexampleregisterandpredictid-errored-execution-reverted.md

 id: "why-is-chainlinks-dynamic-upkeep-registration-example-failing-with-upkeepidconsumerexampleregisterandpredictid-errored-execution-reverted"
 ---

-Okay, let's dive into this.
+, let's dive into this.
 I remember dealing with a similar issue a while back when integrating Chainlink Keepers into a particularly complex smart contract system.
 The `execution reverted` error you're seeing with `UpkeepIDConsumerExample.registerAndPredictID` is, unfortunately, a fairly common pitfall, and it typically boils down to a few core issues within the Keeper registration process or the contract interaction itself.
 It's less likely to be a fundamental flaw in Chainlink and more a matter of configuration and contract logic alignment.

 The core of the problem generally lies within how you’re interacting with the `KeeperRegistry` contract and how your target contract, `UpkeepIDConsumerExample` in this case, is configured to handle keeper registration.
 The error `execution reverted` means that somewhere along the line, a transaction attempted to execute an operation that failed based on pre-defined criteria or logic within the smart contract.
 Let's break down potential causes and solutions.